dandraka/Zoro/README.md

 Zoro is a data masking/anonymization utility.
 It fetches data from a database or a CSV file, and creates a CSV file with masked data.

-It can be used as a command line program (zoro.exe) or as a dotnet standard library.
+It can be used as a command line program (zoro.exe) or as a dotnet standard 2.1 library.
 To run the command line program, simply copy the ```tools``` dir from the Nuget package.

-## Note on the code repository
-The library has been converted to DotNet Standard 2.0; the command line utility and the test project has been converted to Dotnet Core 5.0.
-* Branch `master` is the current code which fully works, both for CSV and MS SQL data.
-This is the code that is maintained and is published as a Nuget package.
-* The branch `dotnet-461` is the legacy version, which must be built with .Net Framework 4.6.1.
-It works, but it's not maintained.
+Windows and Linux versions, both 64-bit, are available.

 ## Usage: